sakho3600/mobile-ticket/README.md

 display_to - The branch closing time which will be shown in the open hours message

-show - Setting this to false make the entry dissapear from the open hours message
+show - Setting this to false make the entry disappear from the open hours message

 description - This is for internal references and SHOULD NOT BE CHANGED